bakame-php/dice-roller/README.md

 |  `!oc`     | `!>3` | an explode modifier where `o` represents one of the supported comparision operator (`>`, `<`, `=`)  and `c` a positive integer |
 |  `[dh,dl,kh,kl]z` | `dh4` | keeping or dropping the lowest or highest z dice |

-When using the `ExpressionParser` parser:
+When using the `NotationParser` parser:

 - **Only 2 arithmetic modifiers can be appended to a given dice pool.**
 - *The `=` comparison sign when using the explode modifier can be omitted*